 The next elections, in 2013, passed off without violence and resulted in victory for Uhuru Kenyatta, the son of independence leader Jomo Kenyatta.

-Kenya's military entered Somalia in October 2011 to curb the threat of the Islamist militant al-Shabab movement, which it accused of the kidnap and killing of tourists and aid workers.
+Kenya's military entered Somalia in October 2011 to curb the threat of the Islamist militant Al-Shabab movement, which it accused of the kidnap and killing of tourists and aid workers.
 Kenyan troops are now largely integrated into the overall African Union forces in Somalia.
-There have been some reprisal attacks in Kenya itself.
+Since 2013 Al-Shabab has launched an increasingly deadly series of reprisal attacks in Kenya itself.